RCsource/Raccoon/README.md

 Raccoon boasts the following features:

-- Simple syntax
+- Simple syntax.
-- Object-oriented features, such as classes and methods
+- Object-oriented features, such as classes and methods.
-- A small but active community
+- A small but active community.
-- No need to declare data types, just use "let"
+- No need to declare data types, just use "let".
-- Code is executed using translation
+- Code is executed using translation.

 ## Installation